 Select the Messages for web option.

-Scan the QR code that appears in the web browser on your computer.
+Scan the quick response code that appears in the web browser on your computer.

 Once you’ve completed the steps, you’ll be able to use your web browser to send and receive text messages, even with desktop notifications.

-Google is slowly rolling out this feature, and even though, you may be able to access the messages website, you may need to wait a little longer to get the option in the Messages app on your phone.
+Google is slowly rolling out this feature, and even though, you may be able to access the messages, you may need to wait a little longer to get the option in the Messages app on your phone.

-This guide if focused on Windows 10, but the instructions will work with any operating system with a modern web browser.
+This guide is focused on Windows 10, but the instructions will work with any operating system with a modern web browser.